w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 # Staking Information

 Polkadot will use NPoS(Nominated Proof-of-Stake) consensus, which will have a limited amount of slots available at the begining for someone who is interested in running a validator to maintain the network.
 NPoS is designed to optimize nominator/validator for maximum chain security.
-Bascially, DOTs holder gets pay more for nominating multiple validators.
-As a validator, it only takes the role of either validating blocks or ensuring their finality, maintaining the veracity of the network to earn DOTs token, while nominator will choose a set of potential validators candidate by indicating their DOTs as weight.
+Basically, DOTs holder gets pay more for nominating multiple validators to ensure the network will not be heavily centralized on few validators.
+As a validator, it only takes the role of either validating blocks or guaranteeing the finality of the chain to earn rewards, while nominator will choose a set of potential validators candidate by indicating their DOTs as weight.

 ## Accounts
 There are two different accounts for managing your funds, which is